Wiki · Individual Player · Last reviewed June 25, 2026

 Amazon Robotics

 In August 2024, Amazon announced that it was hiring Pieter Abbeel, Peter Chen, Rocky Duan, and a group of Covariant research scientists and engineers while receiving a non-exclusive license to Covariant's robotic foundation models.
-Amazon said the group would join its Fulfillment Technologies and Robotics team and that Covariant would continue serving customers.
+Amazon said the group would join its Fulfillment Technologies & Robotics team and that Covariant would continue serving customers.

 The Amazon move is significant because it places frontier robot-learning talent inside one of the world's largest logistics and warehouse automation environments.
 Amazon has the operational setting that robotics AI needs: robot fleets, warehouses, sensors, process data, failure cases, infrastructure, and economic pressure to make automation reliable.
+Amazon said in the same announcement that 750,000 Amazon robots were doing heavy-lifting work for employees.

 It also raises the central governance question of embodied AI: when the same institution controls the data, workplace, robotics infrastructure, deployment incentives, and employment effects, who gets to contest the design of automation?
 Abbeel's work sits directly inside that question.